nikita-moor/dictionaries/_dictionaries/Gesner1749.md

 Text of the dictionary was partially transcribed—only first sentence or several words—by the team of Dr. Wilhelm Kühlmann from Heidelberg University.
 The remaining parts of the articles should be read from the attached scanned pages.

+Addendum ["Latinitatis Index Etymologicus"][3] is not included into our version.
+If you find it important, please, contact us.

 ## Download